aryantanwar-it/Linear-Regression/README.md

 # Linear-Regression
-This is the code for implementing Linear Regression without regularisation.
+This is the code for implementing Linear Regression without regularisation in python.